Fully quantum fluctuation theorems: An alternative formulation

 where $Q^{i+}_E, Q^{f+}_E$ are measurement operators on the energy reservoir (not on $\widetilde{S}$), and where, as one may expect, $Q^{i-}_E = \mathcal{T}_E(Q^{i+}_E)$ and $Q^{f-}_E = \mathcal{T}_E(Q^{f+}_E)$.

 In section \ref{DerivingQuantumCrooks} we noted the possibility to interpret the quantum Crooks theorem (\ref{QuantumCrooks}) in terms of process tomography of the two induced channels $\mathcal{F}_{\pm}$.
 In that interpretation the mapping $\mathcal{F}_{-}\mapsto \mathcal{J}_{\beta H_E}\mathcal{F}^{\ominus}_{-}\mathcal{J}^{-1}_{\beta H_E}$ is something that we implement `by hand' on the experimentally determined description of the channel $\mathcal{F}_{-}$.
 The reformulation (\ref{ReformulationQuantumCrooks}) suggests a different interpretation where the fluctuation relation can be tested more directly via the estimated transition probabilities.
-The mappings $\mathcal{J}_{\beta H_E}$ and $\ominus$ are in some sense put in by hand also in this scenario, but they enter in the parametrization of the initial states and the measurement operators, rather than via a post processing of the measurement data.
+The mapping $\mathcal{J}_{\beta H_E}$ (as well as the time-reversal $\mathcal{T}$ and the conjugate $*$ contained in $\ominus$) is in some sense put in by hand also in this scenario, but enters in the parametrization of the initial states via the Gibbs map, rather than via a post processing of the measurement data.

+The interpretation of the quantum Crooks theorem (\ref{QuantumCrooks}), or conditional fluctuation theorem (\ref{ConditionalFluctuationThm}), in terms of process tomography may suggest rather extensive experimental procedures, since the number of measurement settings required to perform such a tomography increases rapidly with the size of the involved systems.
+(We need sufficiently many initial states and final observables in order to span the input and output spaces of $\mathcal{F}_{\pm}$ or $\tilde{\mathcal{F}}_{\pm}$.
+See e.g.~Sec.~8.4.2 in \cite{NielsenChuang}.)
+However, the reformulation (\ref{ReformulationQuantumCrooks}) suggests milder tests, where we only make one single choice of initial state and final measurement for the forward and reverse process.
+The estimation of free energy differences, discussed in section \ref{SecMainQEFT}, is an example.

 It is no coincidence that the measurement operators $Q^{i\pm}_{E}, Q^{f\pm}_E$ undergo the same transformations as the operators $Q^{i\pm}_{\widetilde{S}},Q^{f\pm}_{\widetilde{S}}$ that we know from the conditional fluctuation relations.
 These similarities stem from the fact that all of our fluctuation relations can be regarded as special cases of a `global' fluctuation relation, defined for global measurement operators $Q^{i+},Q^{f+}$ on the whole of $SBCE$.
-It is straightforward to confirm (or to consult Appendix \ref{SecAltformTransProb}) that energy conservation $[H,V] = 0$ combined with time reversal symmetry $\mathcal{T}(H) = H$, $\mathcal{T}(V) = V$, yields
+It is straightforward to confirm (or to consult Appendix \ref{SecAltformTransProb}) that energy conservation $[H,V] = 0$ combined with time reversal symmetry $\mathcal{T}(H) = H$, $\mathcal{T}(V) = V$, yield

 where $Q^{f-} = \mathcal{T}(Q^{f+})$ and $Q^{i-} = \mathcal{T}(Q^{i+})$.

 The global relation (\ref{MainGlobal}) can alternatively be phrased as the invariance of the quantity $\Tr\big(Q^{f}V\mathcal{J}_{\beta H}(Q^{i})V^{\dagger}\big)$ under the transformation $(Q^i,Q^f)\mapsto (Q^{i'},Q^{f'}) = \big(\mathcal{T}(Q^f),\mathcal{T}(Q^i)\big)$.
 All our fluctuation relations do in some sense express this basic invariance in different guises.